 AdvisorTech believes intermediaries - from major broker-dealers, banks, and insurance companies to investment advisors and financial planners - will continue to play an important role in ensuring that individual investors achieve their goals.
 To compete effectively, intermediaries need access to Internet technology, high-quality products and investment insight - AdvisorTech provides that access.
 They do this with technology that supports investment selection, marketing, customer management, and the trading of mutual funds and other financial products.
 Their customers include both large and small financial intermediaries around the globe.

 Telseon, Inc. is a provider of Internet infrastructure services operating over optical networks in major metropolitan areas.
-The company specializes in data transport services, offering a range of solutions including optical network services, IP infrastructure, and various connection types such as point-to-point, point-to-multipoint, and multipoint-to-multipoint.
-Additionally, Telseon provides bandwidth enhancement services and other Ethernet services, catering to the needs of businesses seeking reliable and efficient data transmission solutions.
+The company specializes in data transport services and offers a range of connectivity solutions, including optical network services, point-to-point, point-to-multipoint, and multipoint-to-multipoint connections.
+Additionally, Telseon provides bandwidth enhancement services and various Ethernet services to meet the diverse needs of its clients.

 Luminous Networks